Smooth right bank goodness. With Matt S. — 3 years ago

 This was delicious, and a winning blind for me.
 Having a baseline on the table definitely helped.
 Although less sweet and intense, I felt the JM Millot was in the same genre as the Métras, with similar texture, floral lift, minerality, and red fruit profile.
 It was the difference in fruit sweetness that gave it away as being from greater Burgundy, whereby Pinot Noir usually appears less sweet than Gamay to me.
 The village was definitely a lot harder to identify which made sense upon the reveal - when in doubt, it’s probably from one of the lesser communes (or Morey lol!).
 Fine, fresh, and energetic, I would have drank a lot more of it if not for the other wines on the table.
 Another to revisit. — 4 years ago

-Perrieres — 8 months ago
+Perrieres — a year ago

 Mesa comida con marie mugneret — a year ago